CLevasseur/ta-lib-rust/README.md

 This wrapper requires that you have installed the TA-lib C library.
 You can download it at https://www.ta-lib.org/hdr_dw.html.
-The instructions to install the library can be found at https://www.ta-lib.org/d_api/d_api.html and are summarized below:
+The instructions to install the library can be found at https://www.ta-lib.org/d_api/d_api.html and are summarized below.

 ##### Linux